lucashenning/logstash-filter-rest/README.md

       }
     }
     json => true                      # boolean (optional, default = false)
-    sprintf => true                   # boolean (optional, default = false, set this to true if you want to use field references in url, header or params) target => "my_key"          # string (optional, default = "rest_response") fallback => {                     # hash describing a default in case of error "key1" => "value1"
+    target => "my_key"          # string (optional, default = "rest_response")
+    fallback => {                     # hash describing a default in case of error "key1" => "value1"